 John would be quick to point out it’s not complete.
 We ran out of nails for our nail gun, so the trim still needs to be attached, caulked, etc. But basically, a Malm from Ikea fit pretty perfectly in the space, so we made it look even more built-in by removing and reinstalling the molding around it (see below) and adding a few skinny filler pieces to each side (scraps from our kitchen install).
 We also popped some leftover butcher block counter from downstairs on top to tie into the pine floors and we’re also planning to add some leather pulls to it to tie in the stools at the foot of the bed (you can see them in the shot two photos up).
 Can’t wait to finish it up and share the final pics!

-Next let’s move onto the master bathroom, which is easily my favorite room because I get to soak in that big ol’ tub after hours of DIY and it feels so freaking good every time.
+Next let’s move onto the en-suite bathroom, which is easily my favorite room because I get to soak in that big ol’ tub after hours of DIY and it feels so freaking good every time.
 Except for the first time.
 I had sort of a false start in there (more on that in this podcast) but now the tub and I are bros and only happy things happen when I’m in there.
 And the kids love it too.